-3.2.2 The Junior WRC Classification will be drawn from the final overall classification of a rally.
-Results will be published in line with Article 54 of the FIA WRC Sporting Regulations.

-3.2.3 The Junior WRC Nations Trophy Classification will be drawn from the final overall classification of a rally.
+- 3.2.2 The Junior WRC Classification will be drawn from the final overall classification of a rally.
+Results will be published in line with Article 54 of the FIA WRC Sporting Regulations. - 3.2.3 The Junior WRC Nations Trophy Classification will be drawn from the final overall classification of a rally.
+Only the best placed car of each nation will score points for the Nations Trophy Classification.
 Results will be published in line with Article 54 of the FIA WRC Sporting Regulations.